CADs Having Trouble with RBC/CBC Blood Testing

 CADs that have become more Reactive to cold Temperatures than a stage 1 CAD.
 We are grouping these CAD together as stage 2..

-In this group the CBC/RBC Tests may start failing often, or fail all the time.
-If your blood testing facility follows Standard Protocol.
+In this group the Standard Protocol CBC/RBC Tests may start failing often, or fail all the time.

-Initially the patient may experience hit and miss tests.
+Initially the patient may experience hit and miss CBC/RBC tests that fail or are inaccurate.
 Where you as a patient have to give another sample and they test again.
+You may not suspect what is going on yet.
+Not tie it to the possibility you are becoming more cold sensitive.

 The blood specimen will start requiring special handling to produce consistent, accurate test results.

-CADs, in this Stage 2 group, will eventually require a “Keep it Warm” process.
+CADs, in this Stage 2 group, will eventually require a “Keep it Warm” process performed all the time.

-Satellite specimen collection where the sample is later shipped to a lab may not work for the CBC/RBC.
+Satellite specimen collection where the sample is later shipped to a lab, reheated at the lab later, will not successfully result for the CBC/RBC in most of the stage two CADs.

-I must mention “keep it warm” is another CAD Patient made up term used by many.
-But to my knowledge it is certainly not an official medical term.
+I must mention; “keep it warm” is another CAD Patient made up term used by many CADs.
+But to our knowledge it is certainly not an official medical term.
 So if you start throwing that term around at a blood testing facility or ER room, you might encounter a blank stare.
 You may have to explain.
 Expect to be met with doubt.

 This “Keep it Warm” technique will often be talked about or recommended on CAD types of social media or support forums.
-Perhaps your doctor will tell you?
+Perhaps your doctor will know enough to advise you?
+If they are familiar with CAD they most likely explain this to you.

 Once you are in this stage 2 scenario.
 It’s best to have written and signed documentation (By your Dr on their letterhead) detailing the steps to the “keep it warm” technique.
 Carry this with you to present at any blood facility, ER Room etc. Believe me, it will prove invaluable to you.
-It will prevent lots of conflicts or even being disbelieved.
+It will prevent lots of conflicts or even being disbelieved, looked at as a problem person, etc. Ultimately the hope is, it will eliminate multiple arm poking for re-doing the test.

 When this Keep it Warm process is not followed on the CADs at this cold sensitivity level, the CBC/RBC will often fail to result or have invalid numbers.